Medicaid for the Elderly and People with Disabilities Handbook

 • identity.

-Levels of evidence of citizenship are documents that establish citizenship based on reliability of evidence.
-See Appendix V, Levels of Evidence of Citizenship and Acceptable Evidence of Identity Reference Guide.
-Begin with the second level and continue through the levels to explore the most reliable source of documentation of citizenship available.
+Refer to Appendix V, Levels of Evidence of Citizenship and Acceptable Evidence of Identity Reference Guide, for other verification sources based on the reliability level of the document as proof of citizenship when primary evidence of citizenship is not available.
+Begin with the second level of evidence and continue through the levels to explore the most reliable source of documentation available.
 If a document from the second level is not used, include in the case record the reason why a more reliable source of documentation of citizenship is not available.

-Example: If a person provides a birth certificate to verify citizenship, the person must provide a document other than a birth certificate to verify identity.
+Example: If a person provides a birth certificate to verify citizenship, the person must provide a different document to verify identity.

-Note: Affidavits are to be used only as a last resort if the person is unable to provide any other documentary evidence of citizenship.
+Note: Affidavits are a last resort if the person is unable to provide any other documentary evidence of citizenship.

 Criteria for acceptable affidavits:

-• The person applying for or receiving Medicaid or the person's authorized representative must provide an affidavit explaining why documentary evidence does not exist or cannot be readily obtained.
+• The person or their authorized representative must provide an affidavit explaining why documentary evidence does not exist or cannot be readily obtained.

 • Two adults, regardless of the blood relationship to the person, must each complete an affidavit.